Corporate Governance

 Principle 1: The company is headed by an effective Board which is collectively responsible and works with Management for the long-term success of the company.

-The Board supervises the management of the business and the affairs of the Company and the Group.
+The Board is entrusted to lead and oversee the Company.
+In addition to its statutory duties, the Board supervises the management of the business and the affairs of the Company and the Group.
 Apart from its fiduciary duties and statutory responsibilities, it also focuses on formulating the strategic direction and policies of the Company and the Group, paying particular attention to the growth of the Group and its financial performance.
 It has delegated the formulation of business policies and day-to-day management to the Executive Directors.

 The principal functions of the Board are to:

-- provide entrepreneurial leadership, set strategic objectives, and ensure that the necessary financial and human resources are in place for the company to meet its objective
+- provide entrepreneurial leadership, set strategic objectives, and ensure that the necessary financial and human resources are in place for the company to meet its objectives;

 - establish a framework of prudent and effective controls which enables risks such as financial, operational, information technology and compliance to be assessed and managed, including safeguarding of shareholders’ interests and the company’s assets;